-The truth is that pretty much every year since the iPhone came out, it’s been the “year of mobile” in some way, be it mobile devices becoming more sophisticated and more usable, an increase in the amount of mobile-optimized content, or increase in the success of mobile ad campaigns.
+The truth is that every year since the iPhone came out, it’s been the “year of mobile” in some way, be it mobile devices becoming more sophisticated and more usable, an increase in the amount of mobile-optimized content, or increase in the success of mobile ad campaigns.

 But 2015 proved that mobile isn’t just important, it’s dominant.
 In May, Google confirmed that mobile searches overtook desktop searches in at least 10 countries, including the US and Japan.

 The bottom line is that if you haven’t started optimizing your campaigns for mobile visitors, your visitors are already looking elsewhere.
-Thankfully, there are plenty of steps you can take to start earning leads on mobile pretty quickly.
+Thankfully, there are plenty of steps you can take to start earning leads on mobile quickly.

 That’s not going to always be an appropriate call to action, particularly in circumstances where you want to nurture your leads and guide them down the purchasing funnel.
-Thankfully, making a fully-fledged campaign landing page work on a mobile device is pretty easy, too; Unbounce templates, for example, come automatically optimized for mobile, and its Layout Assistant will help you make any Unbounce page mobile responsive.
+Thankfully, making a fully-fledged campaign landing page work on a mobile device is fairly easy, too; Unbounce templates, for example, come automatically optimized for mobile, and its Layout Assistant will help you make any Unbounce page mobile responsive.